 Libraries that supply objects or functions are in most cases not required to check the validity of parameters passed to them.
 In those cases where parameter validation is required there might not be adequate parameter validation.

-Cross reference
+Related coding guidelines

-CWE[8]: 114.
+CWE [7]: 114.
 Process Control